radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 Here we will invesigate three different 2 population models:
 * `no_migration_model` - All parameters fixed, except divergence time.
-* `pop_sizes_model` - North and South populations are allowed to have different, variable sizes.
+* `pop_sizes_model` - North and South populations are allowed to have different population sizes.
 Here we also estimate divergence time.
 * `migration_model` - Allow one pulse of migration in both directions, at possibly different times, and with different migration fractions.
 Also, include all other parameters above (population sizes and divergence time).